 The applicant is expected to provide information as requested.
-Although the Department of Human Services (DHS) may assist the applicant, when necessary, the applicant should be encouraged to obtain as much information as they can, on their own, before requesting assistance.
-Such assistance may range from simply advising the applicant about how or where to get the information, to actually obtaining the necessary documents (for example, accessing the Department of Health birth records through ARIES).
+Although the County Office may assist the applicant, when necessary, the applicant should be encouraged to obtain as much information as they can, on their own, before requesting assistance.
+Such assistance may range from simply advising the applicant how or where to get the information, to actually obtaining the necessary documents (e.g. accessing the Department of Health birth records through ARIES).